erizov/Professor/semester_6/lecture_38_monitoring_production/grafana_dashboards/README.md

 ### Comprehension

 1. Can you explain how Grafana Dashboards works in your own words?
-2. What is the key insight or algorithm that makes Grafana Dashboards efficient?
+2. What is the key insight or strategy that makes Grafana Dashboards efficient?

 ### Analysis